AdobeDocs/audience-manager-admin.de-DE/help/admin/admin-oauth2/aam-admin-api-requirements.md

 ---
-description: Dinge, die Sie Ihren Kunden empfehlen sollten, sich dessen bewusst zu sein, wenn sie mit den Audience Manager-APIs arbeiten.
+description: Dinge, die Sie Ihre Kunden darauf hinweisen sollten, wenn sie mit den Audience Manager-APIs arbeiten.
 seo-description: Things you should encourage your clients to be aware of when they're working with the Audience Manager APIs.
 seo-title: API Requirements and Recommendations
 title: API-Anforderungen und Recommendations